Equity, Inclusion, and Belonging

 To build an inclusive environment at Benilde-St. Margaret's, our community has established the following initiatives, furthering the Catholic teachings of social justice and equity for all members of our community:

-Junior and Senior High Affinity Groups
+Middle and High School Affinity Groups

 BSM offers several affinity groups for students of color, providing weekly opportunities to gather in a comfortable space for honest dialogue and academic, social, and emotional support.